Aging spots -- should you be concerned?

 Age spot concerns

-Aging spots, also called liver spots, are very common and are usually nothing to worry about.
+Aging spots, also called liver spots, are very common.
+They are usually nothing to worry about.
+They typically develop in people with fair complexions, but people with darker skin can also get them.

-Always let your doctor know if you have any new or unusual spots.
+Always let your health care provider know if you have any new or unusual spots, and have them checked.
 Skin cancers may have many different appearances.
-Spots or sores related to skin cancers can be small, shiny, or waxy, scaly and rough, firm and red, crusty or bleeding, or have other features.
+Spots or sores related to skin cancers can be:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.